braincomb/xtracker/README.md

 ## Disclaimer

 This was my very first Ruby on Rails project, so don't expect the code to be optimized.
-Refactoring this code is defindetely on my TODO list.
+Refactoring this code is definetely on my TODO list.